 - Punitive damages

-To receive compensation for injuries sustained in a hospital emergency room, a patient must be able to prove the following elements:
+To receive compensation for injuries sustained in a hospital emergency room, the injured patient and their attorney will have to show:

 - The hospital had a duty of care to ensure the patient would not be harmed while being treated.